Skip to content

 api_endpoint = DFF.ENV('api_endpoint')

-Func API can be created in "Management / Func API".
-It is a common way to externally call functions in DataFlux Func.
-The calling process can be synchronous or asynchronous.
+Function APIs can be created in "Management / Function APIs".
+They are a common way for external systems to call functions in DataFlux Func.
+The call process can be synchronous or asynchronous.
 When executed synchronously, the function can directly return the result to the caller after execution.

-After creating a Func API for a function, it supports multiple different calling methods.
+After creating a function API for a function, multiple different calling methods are supported.

-Func API supports GET and POST methods.
-Both methods support both "Simplified Form" and "Standard Form" for parameter passing.
+Function APIs support both GET and POST methods.
+Both methods support parameter passing in both "Simplified Form" and "Standard Form".

-In addition, the "Simplified" form of the POST method also supports file upload.
-The following is a list of features supported by various calling methods:
+Additionally, the "Simplified" form of the POST method also supports file upload.
+The following is a list of feature support for various calling methods:

-Calling Method Pass kwargs Parameters kwargs Parameter Types Pass options File Upload Submit Arbitrary Format Body
+Calling Method Passing kwargs Parameters kwargs Parameter Types Passing options File Upload Submitting Arbitrary Format Body

-For calling methods where only strings can be passed in kwargs, parameter type conversion needs to be performed in the function.
-In the Func API list, you can click "API Calling Example" to view specific calling methods.
+For calling methods where parameters in kwargs can only be strings, type conversion of parameters needs to be performed within the function.
+In the function API list, you can click "API Call Example" to view specific calling methods.

 Python